gh-cli-for-education/gh-education/docs/src/practicas/hello-compiler.md

 ## Descripción de la Tarea

-Let us consider a notation of arithmetic in which the addition and multiplication operations on numbers are defined as the `max` and `min` operations.
+Let us consider a notation of arithmetic in which the `@` and `&` symbols on numbers are defined as the `max` and `min` operations.
 Thus, with this notation

 $$12 @ 7=\max\{12,7\}=12$$